agronholm/pythonfutures/docs/index.rst

 --------------

-The :class:`Future` class encapulates the asynchronous execution of a function or method call. :class:`Future` instances are created by the :meth:`Executor.run_to_futures` and bundled into a :class:`FutureList`.
+The :class:`Future` class encapulates the asynchronous execution of a function or method call. :class:`Future` instances are created by :meth:`Executor.run_to_futures` and bundled into a :class:`FutureList`.

 .. method:: Future.cancel()